 While the filter helps keep the evaporator coil clean, it will still collect dirt.
 As dust builds up, it will cause issues with the airflow and function as an insulator, which will decrease the coil’s heat absorption.
 To fix this issue, check the cleanliness of your evaporator coil every year and clean it, if necessary.

 Between the sun and rain, AC units in Florida can become uneven, which can cause malfunctions.
 To make sure your unit is level, check the concrete for cracks or damage.
 Also, note if there is any sinking or tilting in the concrete.
 If this is the case, call a professional to make it level.

 This simple checklist is excellent to follow between your biannual air conditioner maintenance checkup.
-If you are ready to make sure your air conditioner is summer-ready, call Art Plumbing, AC & Electric today at 1-800-475-1504.
+If you are ready to make sure your air conditioner is summer-ready, call Art Plumbing, Air Conditioning & Electric today at 1-800-475-1504.